FreeAndFair/ColoradoRLA/docs/26_export_manual.md

  Field | Type | _______________Meaning_______________
 --- | --- | ---
 county_name | Text String | Name of County
- cvr_export_hash | Text String | Hash value entered by the given county after uploading the cast vote record file to be used in the audit
+ cvr_export_hash | Text String | SHA-256 hash value entered by the given county after uploading the cast vote record file to be used in the audit

 ### m_manifest_hash